 What Are the Risks Associated with Contaminated Sites?

-Source, pathway, receptor exposure model (source ECAN)
+Source, pathway, receptor exposure model (source ECAN) can indicate risk.

 - Source – presence of a significant source of contamination